 All you need is a large skillet, a stove top, only a few pantry-friendly ingredients, and you are ready to go!

-But know this.
-Garlic Rosemary Chicken uses minimal ingredients but it sure is not lacking at all in the flavor department.
+But know this. this Rosemary Chicken recipe uses minimal ingredients but it sure is not lacking at all in the flavor department.
 Garlic and fresh rosemary are two gorgeous ingredients that goes so well together and make the dish super yummy.

-Whenever I make a pan-seared chicken breast recipe, I always use chicken cutlets, aka thinly sliced chicken breast.
+Whenever I make a pan-seared chicken breast recipe (such as Garlic Butter Chicken Breast, Baked Pesto Chicken, Creamy Mushroom Chicken etc), I always use chicken cutlets, aka thinly sliced chicken breast.
 And that is exactly what we are using to make Garlic Rosemary Chicken as well.

 Chicken breast that you get from the store are super thick and are typically hard to cook through properly on the skillet..the insides will be way undercook before the outsides are overcooked.